Parks Grants

 Restoring critical riparian habitat along the Lower Green River in Auburn and connecting diverse youth to green jobs training and the engaging community with salmon recovery efforts

-- View the full list of 2022 funded projects in the Open Space - River Corridors grant program
+- View the full list of 2022 funded projects (Select the Open Space - River Corridors tab)

 Learn More